garrandall/popular-music-data/tracks/gee-baby-peter-shelley.md

 Gee baby, How can I go when you're near
 Gee baby, hold me so tight
 I wanna hold you close, I want you tonight
-Ooh, you've got me and I can never go-o
+Oh you've got me and I can never go-o
 I wanna hold ya all the time
 Oh can't you see you're on my mind
 Please don't leave me, hold me darlin'